 1. INTRODUCTION

 Jute dicotyledenous fibre-yielding plant of the genus Corchorus is one of the most important cash crops for the country, grown and known for the natural plant-based fiber.
-It is second important to cotton as fiber, but studies reveal that jute has equal potential in other fields or is a multifaceted crop, the potentials of which are yet to be utilized.
-Harvested young jute leaves are flavorful, tender and are rich in betacarotene, iron, calcium, and Vitamin C. The leaves at the tender age of 30 days are found suitable for nutritive and medicinal qualities gives wholesome utilization scope of this crop.
+It is second important to cotton as fiber, but studies reveal that jute has equal potential in other fields or is a multifaceted crop and the potentials of it is yet to be utilized.
+Harvested young jute leaves are flavorful, tender and are rich in betacarotene, iron, calcium, and vitamin C. The leaves at the tender age of 30 days are found suitable for nutritive and medicinal qualities gives wholesome utilization scope of this crop.
 Pre-formed vitamin A exists only in animal products.
 However, among 50 carotenoids beta-carotene is the most common carotenoid.
 The body can convert beta-carotene into vitamin A. The vitamin A content of foods is measured in retinol activity equivalents (RAE), and carotenoids measured in international units, or IU.
 Jute leaf is an important plant part that is a rich source of many chemical compounds.
 It plays an important role in the national and international markets.
 In 1940, Professor Tom D. Rowe has taken vital steps in the chemical analysis of the plant, [1].
 It was found to be rich in vitamin, carotenoid, potassium, calcium, and dietary fiber.
-The bitter taste of C. capsularis L. is due to capsin, a glycoside.
+The bitter taste of C. capsularis L. is due to a glycoside named as capsin.
 The leaves of C. olitorius has been known for the richness in potassium, iron, vitamin A, vitamin C, and vitamin B6 making this crop particularly important for a section of people getting a high share of their energy requirement from such micronutrient laden-poor staple crops.
 In light of present scenario of nutritional conscious consumers due importance may be attached to these type of crops which is already under cultivation.
-Keeping in view a study was undertaken for biomass traits and biochemical composition in the two cultivated species of jute for the people where a high share of their energy requirement are often supplied by micronutrient-poor crops.
+Keeping in view a study was undertaken for biomass traits and biochemical composition in the two cultivated species of jute for the people where a high share of their energy requirement is often supplied by micronutrient-poor crops.
 This may be take as a pilot study and more nutritional parameters to be included for further analysis.

 2. MATERIALS AND METHODS